duckythescientist/SmoothLifeAndroid/README.md

 * Color Scaling: Turn down to have a smoother transition between colors.
 Turn up to have a sharp transition.
 There's a slight performance boost if you select exactly 50.
 * Scale: How much to zoom in compared to your native resolution.
 Small numbers can impact performance.
 * Cell Inner Radius: This is the "ri" value from the research paper.
 I can be interesting to play with but usually should be left alone.
+* Smooth Timestepping: Use smooth instead of discrete timestepping.
+* Timestep: For smooth timestepping, the timestep factor.
+Should be between 0 and 1.
+0.2 is good.